Science, Tech & Society

-Types of Degrees Science, Technology & Society Majors Are Getting
+Types of Degrees Science, Tech & Society Majors Are Getting

-The following table lists how many science, technology and society graduations there were in 2020-2021 for each degree level.
+The following table lists how many science, technology & society graduations there were for each degree level during the last year for which data was available.

 Education Level | Number of Grads |